Best car insurance companies in Virginia

 Our insurance editorial team then conducted a qualitative analysis, comparing each company’s rates and scores against critical factors like customer satisfaction, financial strength and policy resources.
 Based on our analysis, these top five carriers offer the best auto insurance in Virginia:

-Travelers comes in just below the industry average for customer satisfaction, but it still receives a high Bankrate score based on its multifaceted coverage.
-The carrier offers several endorsements that allow you to tailor your auto policy to your specific needs, including ridesharing coverage, gap insurance and new car replacement coverage.
-Travelers also offers numerous other insurance products, including home, umbrella and boat insurance.
-Bundling all your policies with Travelers might earn you a discount.
-In addition to a multi-policy discount, you may be able to save by owning a home, even if you do not insure it with Travelers.
-You may also qualify for a discount if you own a new car, an electric car or a hybrid car.
+Travelers comes in just below the industry average for customer satisfaction, but it still receives a high Bankrate Score based on its multifaceted coverage.
+The 10th-largest U.S. auto insurer offers several endorsements that allow you to tailor your auto policy to your specific needs, including ridesharing coverage, gap insurance and new car replacement coverage.
+Travelers also offers numerous other insurance products, including home, umbrella and boat insurance, and bundling your policies with Travelers could earn you a discount.
+In addition to a multi-policy discount, you may be able to save by owning a home, or buying a new car, an electric car or a hybrid vehicle.
+Travelers is rated A++ (Superior) by AM Best.

 Learn more: Travelers Insurance review

-With coverage in just 12 states, Erie is considered a regional insurance company.
-If you are looking for a company with local agents, Erie may be a good place to start your search.
+With coverage in just 12 states, Erie is considered a super-regional insurance company.
+If you are looking for a company with local independent agents, Erie may be a good place to start your search.
 Although its premiums are already lower than Virginia’s average, Erie offers several discounts to help you save even more.
-One attractive feature is the accident forgiveness option, which forgives one accident to protect policyholders premiums from increasing.
-You can also earn a deductible reduction of $100 for every year you do not file a claim.
+One attractive feature of Erie’s auto coverage is its accident forgiveness option, which forgives one at-fault accident to protect policyholders premiums from increasing.
+You may also earn a deductible reduction of $100 for every year you do not file a claim.
 Erie has the second-highest ranking for customer satisfaction in the Mid-Atlantic region and outscores other popular providers in our Bankrate Scoring model.
-However, Erie’s average annual premium isn’t the lowest, so it might not be a good choice for drivers looking for the cheapest company.
+AM Best also rates Erie A+ (Superior) for its financial strength.
+However, Erie’s average annual premium isn’t the lowest, so it might not be a good choice for drivers looking for the cheapest rates.

 Learn more: Erie Insurance review

-Nationwide offers the lowest full coverage premium on our list and may be a good choice if you are on a budget.
+Nationwide Mutual Group, the eighth-largest U.S. auto insurer, offers the lowest full coverage auto insurance rates on our list and may be a good choice if you are on a budget.
 The company offers standard auto insurance coverage with a few options for customization, including roadside assistance and gap insurance.
 Discounts are also available to those who qualify.
+In addition to auto insurance, Nationwide also offers homeowners, condo, renters, life and pet insurance policies.
+The company was rated A+ (Superior) for financial strength from AM Best.
 However, Nationwide receives a below-industry-average score from J.D Power, the lowest customer satisfaction score on our list.

 Learn more: Nationwide Insurance review